MelodyLiu012/ConsoleGames/SnakeMaze/README.md

-*This is a Console Application
+* This is a Console Application
+(made with javidx9/OneLoneCoder's olcPixelGameEngine)